mzy2240/ESA/ReadMe.md

 # function, it will raise a NotImplementedError.
 ```

-## Environment
-Python 3.5 and above.
-Note that the authors of ESA have only tested with
-Python 3.6.
-Many users may find it easiest to use Anaconda (Python 3.6),
-but this is not recommended for users familiar with using Pip directly.

 ## Pre-requisites
-- Microsoft Windows Operating System (PowerWorld is Windows only)
+- Microsoft Windows 10 Operating System (PowerWorld is Windows only).
-- PowerWorld Simulator with SimAuto add-on installed
+- PowerWorld Simulator with SimAuto add-on installed.
 - [Git Large File Storage (LFS)](https://git-lfs.github.com/)
 (**OPTIONAL**: required to download case files and run tests).
 After
 installing Git LFS, simply change directories to this repository, and
 run `git lfs install`.
 You will likely need to run a `git pull` or
 `git lfs pull` after installing and setting up Git LFS.
 After initial
 setup, you shouldn't need to do anything else with Git LFS.
+- Python >=3.5.

+### Notes on Python versions
+The authors of ESA have tested with Python 3.5,
+3.6, 3.7, and 3.8.
+Many users may find it easiest to use Anaconda,
+but this is not recommended for users familiar with using Pip and/or
+virtual environments directly (or via PyCharm), as Anaconda provides an
+unnecessarily bloated installation.

+#### Important Notes for PyCharm + Python 3.8
+If you use PyCharm to automatically create virtual environments for you,
+there's a little extra work to do to get everything working for Python
+3.8.
+Start up a terminal *inside* PyCharm (click on the `Terminal`
+button which defaults to the lower left area).
+In the terminal, run:
+`python -m pip install -U --force-reinstall pip`.
+Note you may need to
+run this command twice - mine failed the first time.

 ## Installation
 This section covers installation via Pip, installation from source, and
-some __important__ post installation steps that must be taken.
+some __important__ post installation steps that **must** be taken.

 ### Installation with Pip (easiest)
 Use the Python package manager [pip](https://pip.pypa.io/en/stable/) to